coconnell022/UFOs/README.md

 # UFOs
-Using JavaScript, HTML, and CSS to create a webpage that shows UFO sightings around the world

 ## Overview of the analysis

-The purpose of this analysis is
+The purpose of this analysis is create a webpage that showcases UFO sightings around the world.

     Resources
      - Data Sources: data.js